 With the help of my agency, Broderick Advertising, I’ve assisted LLHCMS in their efforts since 2006 with web design, collateral design, social media, email marketing, event management and hands-on fundraising efforts.
 I’ve designed newsletters, created outdoor advertising, set up email marketing and social media marketing to advertise each of their major fundraisers throughout the year.
 Since its inception, LLHCMS has grown from serving 7 students in a single classroom to 42 students with the opening of their new “Orange” classroom in January 2020.
 And I’m thrilled to have played a small part in their ongoing success.

 This is a compilation of some of my favs through the years.
-A lot of it is unpublished, or revised from the orginals. just for fun.
+Some are revised from the originals.
+Some are unpublished.
+And some is just for fun.
 If you see something you like, drop me a line and let me know.
-Also, check out broderickadvertising.com or the social media links below.
+Also, check out more current work at broderickadvertising.com or the social media links below.